-When looking for a business-oriented printed, looks are never top in the list.
-As such, the 12.4 pound OfficeJet 3830 is a definite shooo-in that has a lot going for it, in addition to being on of the least expensive choices around.
+When looking for a business-oriented printer, looks are never top in the list.
+As such, the 12.4 pound HP OfficeJet is a definite shoo-in that has a lot going for it, in addition to being one of the least expensive choices around.
 Measuring 8.5 by 17.2 by 14.3 inches (HWD), this unit is in the same ballpark as other petite business inkjets.

-Its direct competitor, the Canon TR8520 weighs just above five pounds more than the OfficeJet, but looks fairly smaller in size.
+Its direct competitor, the Canon TR8520, weighs just above five pounds more than the OfficeJet but looks pretty more petite in size.
 Another printer in the same range is the Brother MFC-J985DW, that’s a few inches smaller in all perspectives, yet it weighs almost six pounds than the OfficeJet 3830.

-In case you opt for a bulk-ink model that gets filled with ink from a bottle, the designs are undoubtedly bigger and need more space on your desk.
+If you opt for a bulk-ink model filled with ink from a bottle, the designs are undoubtedly bigger and need more space on your desk.
 For instance, the Epson WorkForce ET-4750 Supertank Printer uses ink reservoirs built into the right size of the chassis, making it bigger.
 Plus, it costs slightly more than other entry-level AIO Inkjets.

 The Canon TR8520, for instance, harbors up to 200 sheets via two 100-sheet input sources.
 And, it doesn’t stop here…the Brother MFC-J985DW has a holding capacity of up to 100 sheets, while the Epson ET-4750 supports up to 250 sheets on a single paper drawer.

-Nowadays, most systems are shedding Ethernet connectivity—may it be desktop PCs, laptops, smartphones and select gadgets, and instead embracing Wi-Fi and/or Wi-Fi Direct, the wireless protocol used on the OfficeJet 3830.
+Nowadays, most systems are shedding Ethernet connectivity—desktop PCs, laptops, smartphones, and select gadgets.
+Instead of embracing Wi-Fi or Wi-Fi Direct, the wireless protocol is used on the OfficeJet 3830.
 While Ethernet is no longer an integral part of computing, this remains the first AIO I have come across without an Ethernet port.

-Other connectivity options include a USB port for connecting to a single PC, in addition to support for AirPrint and HP ePrint.
-It also adds a couple of HP mobile apps that make it easier for printing and scanning to various cloud and social media streams.
+Other connectivity options include a USB port for connecting to a single PC, in addition, to support for AirPrint and HP ePrint.
+It also adds a couple of HP mobile apps that make printing and scanning to various cloud and social media streams easier.
 If you can connect to the AIO wirelessly, you can access a couple of workflow profiles.

-Perhaps a plus for the OfficeJet 3830, it comes with a 35-sheet ADF; though, not auto-duplexing (we didn’t expect that at the price), but it still is a nice feature.
-The print engine isn’t auto duplexing either, meaning you can’t print two-sided pages without manually flipping them over.
-Of all the printers mentioned here, only the HP DeskJet 3755 is offered minus an ADF, but none of them offers auto-duplexing document feeders.
+Perhaps a plus for the HP OfficeJet 3830, it comes with a 35-sheet ADF; though it is not auto-duplexing (we didn’t expect that at this price), it is still a nice feature.
+The print engine isn’t auto-duplexing either, meaning you can’t print two-sided pages without manually flipping them over.
+Of all the printers mentioned here, only the HP DeskJet 3755 is offered minus an ADF, but none provides auto-duplexing document feeders.

-If automatic two sided printing is a must-have, the Brother MFC-J985DW, Canon TR8520 and Epson ET-4750 support that feature.
-The OfficeJet 3830 has a monthly duty cycle of 1,000 pages, with a recommended 250 pages monthly.
-That puts it in the same level as most AIOs mentioned above.
+If automatic two-sided printing is a must-have, the Brother MFC-J985DW, Canon TR8520, and Epson ET-4750 support that feature.
+The HP 3830 has a monthly duty cycle of 1,000 pages, with a recommended 250 pages monthly.
+That puts it at the same level as most AIOs mentioned above.

-The printer’s functions are controlled via a 2.2-inch monochrome touchscreen, which is a rare offering on these sides of entry-level AIOs.
-The screen comprises of an entire control panel, that I found extremely easy to use, and very responsive to touch inputs.
+The printer’s functions are controlled via a 2.2-inch monochrome touchscreen, a rare offering on these sides of entry-level AIOs.
+The screen comprises an entire control panel that I found extremely easy to use and responsive to touch inputs.